Anna-code17/ssa_project/documents/System_test.md

 1. The city must be displayed as a grid.
 2. Occupied cells must be distinguishable from empty cells.
 3. Selecting a cell containing an entity must show its current state or values.
+4. The grid dimensions must match the city size specified during the initialization of the application.
+5. Any change in the grid (entity placement or removal) must be reflected immediately in the displayed city layout.

 **Esito:** OK